ampl/ampl.github.io/docs/source/ampl/install.md

 If you use cloud licenses (e.g., [AMPL Community Edition](https://ampl.com/ce/) licenses), **the AMPL directory cannot be read-only**.
 If really you want to have AMPL installed on a read-only directory, you need to set the environment variables `AMPL_LICFILE` to a location where you store `ampl.lic` and where you have permissions to write, and set `AMPLKEY_RUNTIME_DIR` to a temporary directory.

+For instance, assuming that you want to install AMPL on a Linux system in the `/opt` directory, which is not writeable by normal users.
+To install AMPL and dynamic licenses, you need to do the following:

+1. Unpack the AMPL tarball into `/opt` as root user.
+The executables should then be at `/opt/ampl.linux-intel64/`.
+2. For each user that wants to use this AMPL installation with his own license:
+    1. Define environment variables to point to a writeable directory in the user home directory:
+        ```bash
+            export AMPL_LICFILE=$HOME/.ampl/ampl.lic
+            export AMPLKEY_RUNTIME_DIR=$HOME/.ampl
+            export PATH=/opt/ampl.linux-intel64/:$PATH
         ```
+        and add those definitions to the `.bash_profile` or `.bashrc` of each user.
+    2. Start a new terminal in order to load the new environment variable definitions.
+    3. Run the `amplkey activate --uuid <license-uuid>` command in the terminal.
+```

 ## macOS

+**For macOS we have an installer available that we strongly recommend using instead
+of following the old manual procedure with tgz packages.** In case you want to install
+according to the old procedure, the instructions are the following:

 1. **To install:**